-Basket coffee filter is the visual standard that you think of when someone mentions a coffee filter.
-From the name, you can conclude that it’s shaped like a basket.
-However, it looks more like a bucket than a basket.
+The basket filter is the visual standard that you think of when someone mentions a filter.
+From the name, you can conclude that basket filters are shaped like a basket.
+However, basket filters look more like a bucket than a basket.

-Its shape also resembles a large cupcake wrapper, which is why its called a “cupcake filter”.
-It has a wide opening at the top that’s usually larger in surface area than the bottom.
-The bottom is characterized by being also flat.
+Its shape also resembles a large cupcake wrapper, which is why they are called a “cupcake filter”.
+The basket shape filter has a wide opening at the top that’s usually larger in surface area than the bottom.
+The bottom of the basket filters is characterized by being also flat.

 What Impact Does Basket Shape Have on Brewed Coffee?

-Now that you know how a coffee filter works and the different shapes of a coffee filter, it’s time to investigate the impact of the shape on your coffee.
+Now that you know how a filter works and the different shapes of filters, it’s time to investigate the impact of the shape on the taste of your coffee.